Skip to main content

 Of course, you can customize these templates anytime using Dreamlit’s workflow builder or by simply asking the Workflow AI to make changes.
 Want a different tone?
 New design?
 Additional content or personalization?
 Just describe what you want, and the AI will update everything accordingly.

-If you have already configured Supabase Auth emails, Dreamlit will not overwrite your existing configuration.If you’d like to use Dreamlit for your auth emails, you will need to first remove your existing Supabase Auth email configuration before you can configure it with Dreamlit.
+If you have already configured Supabase Auth emails, Dreamlit will not overwrite your existing configuration.
+To switch to Dreamlit, remove the existing Supabase Auth email setup first.

-How to trigger auth emails
+How to trigger Supabase Auth emails

 Email TypeSupabase API MethodWhen to Use